ItsYeWolfie/javascript-concepts/README.md

 ### Summary

 - Scope determines the accessibility (visibility) of variables.
-It asks the question "where can we access a certain variable?", "where do variables live?".
+It asks the question "Where can we access a certain variable?", "Where do variables live?".
 - There are 3 types of scope: global scope, function scope and block scope.
 - Variables defined in the global scope are accessible from anywhere in the code.
-- Only `let` and `const` are block-scoped, `var` is function-scoped.
+- Only `let` and `const` are block-scoped, and `var` is function-scoped.
 - In JavaScript, we have lexical scope, which means that scope is defined by the placement of functions and blocks in the code, not by where the functions and blocks are called.
 - Every scope always has access to the variables of its parent scope, but not the other way around.
 - When a variable is not in the current scope, the scope chain is used to look for the variable in the parent scope, and so on, until the variable is found, or the global scope is reached, and if the variable is not found in the global scope, a `ReferenceError` is thrown.